 Official transcripts may be ordered via OSUIT's transcript provider, Parchment Inc. (parchment.com), a credentials platform that allows students, institutions, employers and other entities to send and receive electronic transcripts.
 The Registrar's Office will also provide transcripts to students who wish to order and pick up their transcript(s) on campus.
-Transcripts, regardless of ordering and delivery method, will be withheld if the student has outstanding financial obligations to the institution.
 Copies of transcripts from other institutions cannot be furnished.